HolgerDoerner/music_genre_classification/README.md

 - [Build / Run](#build--run)

 ## About
-To get innto machine learning I needed a small project, so I decided to try sentiment analysis and text classification.
+To get into machine learning I needed a small project, so I decided to try sentiment analysis and text classification.
 From the beginning this was meant as a full-stack project, with the trained model in the backend and a single-page-application for the frontend.

 The resulting application is meant to be run with docker-compose.

 ## The Data
 As datasource I downloaded a dataset from [Kaggle (380.000+ lyrics from MetroLyrics)](https://www.kaggle.com/gyani95/380000-lyrics-from-metrolyrics) which contains over 380.000 lyrics with metadata like artist, song name, year and also the genre.
 There were lyrics in serveral languages, but I only needed the english ones.

+To avoid possible Copyright-Issues, I am not able to include the Source-Dataset here, but feel free to download it from Kaggle yourself (link in text above) and place the .csv in the same folter as this README.md.
+Only needed if You want to experiment with the Data and my Jupyter-Notebook yourself, it is not needed for just running the application.

 The whole process of data preperation, feature engineering and training of the model are documented in the Jupyter Notebook `genre_classification.ipynb` in the root folder.